Seabee Gold Operation

 Highlights of the Seabee Gold Operation include:

-- Potential for mine life extension: Measured and Indicated Mineral Resources of 680,000 ounces of gold at an average grade of 10.74 g/t.
-Inferred Mineral Resources of 667,000 ounces of gold at a grade of 9.29 g/t.
-Mineral Resources are as at December 31, 2017.
+- Potential for mine life extension: Measured and Indicated Mineral Resources of 856,000 ounces of gold at an average grade of 11.60 g/t.
+Inferred Mineral Resources of 482,000 ounces of gold at a grade of 8.82 g/t.
+Mineral Resources are as at December 31, 2018.
+Mineral Resources are inclusive of Mineral Reserves.

-- Exploration potential: Approximately $9 million planned for exploration programs in 2018 focused in three areas including infill drilling and exploration at Santoy Gap, exploration on the Seabee land package for new deposits, including follow-up on the 2017 Carr project results, and initial drill programs on the Fisher property.
+- Exploration potential: Approximately $6 million planned for exploration programs in 2019 focused in three areas including infill drilling and exploration at Santoy Gap, exploration on the Seabee land package for new deposits and a drill program on the Fisher property targeting a new discovery.

 - Extends production profile: Estimated gold production averages 100,000 ounces per year over the period from 2018 to 2023, a 29% increase from 2016 production.